Frequently Asked Questions

 • State replicates to all clients

-• Built-in anti-cheat (distance checks, etc.)
+• Built-in anti-cheat (distance checks, cooldowns, CanInteract)

 Q: Do I need to do anything special for multiplayer?

 A: No!
-It just works.
+It works automatically.

-• Sends RPCs to server
+• Sends RPCs to server automatically

-• Validates on server
+• Validates on server automatically

-• Replicates state to clients
+• Replicates state to clients automatically

 Q: Can clients cheat?